martinthomson/escape-report/draft-thomson-escape-report.md

 to the needs of their users.
 In contrast, a static Web Package has few options for individualization, as the content is generated once and used by many.

-As a result, publishers noted that Web Packaging presents less opportunity to customize content for their customers.
-Their concerns included not only personalizing content based on what they know about the user but also optimizing the package for specific browsers – leading some participants to comment that Web Packaging might also have a consolidating effect in the browser market.
+As a result, publishers noted that AMP provides less opportunity to customize content for their customers.
+Their concerns included not only personalizing content based on what they know about the user but also optimizing the package for specific browsers.
+Other participants observed in relation to this that Web Packaging might also have a consolidating effect in the browser market.

 Some participants brought up the possibility of customization by providing multiple packages or performing customization after the package was loaded.